Backgammon-/shrub/README.md

 a user who can SSH authenticate against the Shrub server will have their GitHub credentials stored for them.

 # Setup and Development

-Shrub is best used on Linux, but the client package can also be installed on macOS and Windows relativeley easily.
+Shrub is best used on Linux, but the client package can also be installed on macOS and Windows relatively easily.

 Development is best done in a virtual environment, so you will first need to install virtualenv on your platform.
 You can use a single